 1) Investigation into factors which influence the dynamic recruitment of T cells and their interactions with tumor cells and associated antigen-presenting cells in tumor-associated micro-environment

-2) Imaging dynamic interaction between peri-vascular APC and Th17 cells in the CNS during early induction of acute experimental autoimmune encephalomyelitis
+2) Imaging dynamic interaction between peri-vascular APC and T cells in the CNS during induction of acute experimental autoimmune encephalomyelitis

 3) Discovering molecular signaling mechanisms responsible for the regulation of chemokine receptor expression on naive T cells